 • Employ quality assurance techniques to monitor procedures, equipment, and competency.

 • Correlate laboratory findings to common disease processes.

 • Demonstrate standard specimen collection and processing practices employed in medical laboratory professions.

 • Model professional behaviors, ethics, and appearance.

-• Identify pre-analytical, analytical, and post-analytical variables that affect testing accuracy and take appropriate action.
+• Identify pre-analytical, analytical, and post-analytical variables that affect test accuracy and take appropriate actions.

 • Perform mathematical functions as required by laboratory procedures.

 • Perform information processing functions in the clinical laboratory.

 • Communicate verbally and in written format with colleagues and patients in a professional manner.

 • Perform a variety of diagnostic and screening test procedures according to standard operating procedures.